Our Commitment to Ingredient Transparency

 As our cofounder, Cameron, says, “We don’t want you drinking something and not knowing what’s inside — because that’s not fair and we think you deserve better.”
 This is why we’ve decided to tell our community exactly what they’re drinking — and not because a regulatory agency is forcing the matter, but because it’s the right thing to do.
 (As of now, winemakers across the globe don’t have to share full ingredient lists for their wines, though this may soon change: legislation is being written that would require ingredient transparency in the EU, something we wholly endorse.)

 As such, the ingredients that go into a bottle of Avaline are clearly shared on our website, along with an explanation of why it is being used in the winemaking process.
 For fermentation, as an example, we use either native yeast or yeast certified for use in organic production.
 Pea protein can then be tapped to clarify and stabilize wines as in the case of our Avaline Rosé.
-For a full read on how each ingredient we use benefits our clean blends, click here.
-Our ingredient lists are clear, deliberate, and worthy of wine with nothing to hide.
+On each product detail page you can clearly find a full list of ingredients.
 “We’re providing something that is thoughtful,” as Cameron says.
 “It’s our way of saying ‘Your well-being matters to us.’”

 Looking forward to tasting the difference.
 Organic, women owned, making a difference… just what I’m looking for.